salirafi/High-Resolution-Transmission-Spectroscopy-Analysis-of-HD-149026-b/README.md

 # High-Resolution-Spectroscopy-Analysis-of-HD-149026-b
-This repository contains coding scripts used in Rafi+ (in prep.), which are used to analyze high-resolution spectroscopy (HRS) data of the hot Saturn HD 149026 b with CARMENES.
+This repository contains coding scripts used in Rafi+ (2024) (accepted to AJ), which are used to analyze high-resolution spectroscopy (HRS) data of the hot Saturn HD 149026 b with CARMENES/NIR.

 The HRS data is taken from the publicly available database of CARMENES that can be accessed from [here](http://caha.sdc.cab.inta-csic.es/calto/jsp/searchform.jsp).
 For convenience, the near-infrared (NIR) data (in FITS files) from fiber A, which is used in the analysis, is provided in this repository under `data/spectrum/` folder.
 This is for **transmission spectroscopy** data only.